ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 When a Message Framer generates a `Start` event, the framer implementation has the opportunity to start writing some data prior to the Connection delivering its `Ready` event.
-This allows the implementation to communicate control data to the remote endpoint that can be used to parse Messages.
+This allows the implementation to communicate control data to the Remote Endpoint that can be used to parse Messages.

 ~~~
 MessageFramer.MakeConnectionReady(Connection)